-You cannot have more than one license.
-If you break this rule, a court may fine you up to \$5,000 or put you in jail and keep your home state license and return any others.

-You must notify your employer within 30 days of conviction for any traffic violations (except parking).
-This is true no matter what type of vehicle you were driving.

-You must notify your motor vehicle licensing agency within 30 days if you are convicted in any other jurisdiction of any traffic violation (except parking).
-This is true no matter what type of vehicle you were driving.

-You must notify your employer within two business days if your license is suspended, revoked, or canceled, or if you are disqualified from driving.

-You must give your employer information on all driving jobs you have held for the past 10 years.
-You must do this when you apply for a commercial driving job.

-No one can drive a commercial motor vehicle without a CDL.
-A court may fine you up to \$5,000 or put you in jail for breaking this rule.

-If you have a hazardous materials endorsement you must notify and surrender your hazardous materials endorsement to the state that issued your CDL within 24 hours of any conviction or indictment in any jurisdiction, civilian or military, for, or found not guilty by reason of insanity of a disqualifying crime listed in 49 CFR 1572.103; who is adjudicated as a mental defective or committed to a mental institution as specified in 49 CFR 1572.109; or who renounces his or her U. S. citizenship;
+- You cannot have more than one license.
+If you break this rule, a court may fine you up to \$5,000 or put you in jail, confiscate your home state license and return any others. - You must notify your employer within 30 days of conviction for any traffic violations (except parking).
+This is true no matter what type of vehicle you were driving. - You must notify your employer if your license is suspended, revoked or canceled, or if you are disqualified from driving. - You must give your employer information on all driving jobs you have held for the past 10 years.
+You must do this when you apply for a commercial driving job. - ✓ No one can drive a CMV without a CDL.
+A court may fine you up to \$5,000, or put you in jail for breaking this rule. - ✓ If you have a hazardous materials endorsement, you must notify and surrender your H endorsement to the state that issued your CDL within 24 hours if you: - Are convicted or found not guilty by reason of insanity in a civilian or military jurisdiction of a disqualifying felony listed in 49 CRF 1572.103.

-Your employer may not let you drive a commercial motor vehicle if you have more than one license or if you're CDL is suspended or revoked.
-A court may fine the employer up to \$5,000 or put him/her in jail for breaking this rule.

-All states are connected to one computerized system to share information about CDL drivers.
-The states will check on drivers' accident records to be sure that drivers do not have more than one CDL.
+- Have been adjudicated as lacking mental capacity or committed to a mental facility as specified in 49 CFR 1572.109. - Renounce your U.S. citizenship. - Your employer may not let you drive a CMV if you have more than one license or if your CDL is suspended or revoked.
+A court may fine the employer up to \$25,000 or put him or her in jail for breaking this rule. - All states are connected to a computerized system to share information about CDL drivers.
+The states will check drivers' accident records and be sure that drivers do not have more than one CDL.